Getting Started with Chef Solo. Part 2

 end

-We collect all subfolders in Ruby array and create its in one cycle.
+We collect all subfolders in a Ruby array and create it in one cycle.

 Summary

-In the current article we have learn the Chef cookbook structure and write simple Chef cookbook.
+In the current article we have learned the Chef cookbook structure and how to write a simple Chef cookbook.
 In the next article we will look at the usage of roles in your Chef kitchen.

 All example code you can find here: github.com/le0pard/chef-solo-example/tree/2.0.